CincyGhost/CryptoSniper-Python-Brownie/README.md

-Example of a very simple crypto sniper bot, snipes predetermined tokens that are launching on uniswap or any fork.
+This is a very simple crypto sniper bot, snipes predetermined tokens that are launching on uniswap or any fork.

 You'll have to install brownie command: pip install eth-brownie Set the network